e-lab/Alex-robot/action-collect-retarget/README.md

 Extract human body keypoints from video using [MediaPipe Pose](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) and retarget the motion to the Alex robot for use with Mjlab.

+*STATUS: NOT WORKING* - issue with referencing 2d points from the vidfeo to 3d poitns that are suitable for the robot body.

 ## Pipeline

 ```